 Vanderbilt University's AED Program

 The use of AEDs is governed by federal, state and local law.
 Tennessee State Law 68-140-4 mandates that facilities with AEDs must have an AED management program.
 In order to comply with all applicable laws, in 2012 Vanderbilt University officials selected an AED management company, Premedics, to supply AED management support and service on the VU campus.
-The VU campus AED program is coordinated by Jessamyn Davis in the Vanderbilt Office of Emergency Preparedness.
+The VU campus AED program is coordinated by Caitlyn French in the Vanderbilt Office of Emergency Management.